Casper-Br/PoemApp/README.md

+# THIS README IS CURRENTLY OUTDATED I WILL MAKE AN UPDATED VERSION SOON

 **PoemWriter** is a macOS desktop app built with Electron that displays poems with a typewriter effect while playing background music.

 ## Necessary files